 14. Broccoli Salad

-Here’s another way to give a light contrast to your heavy rib meal: serve it with a side of broccoli salad.
+Here’s another sweet and savory way to give a light contrast to your heavy rib dinner.

 If you have a hungry crowd, you’ll want to serve something tasty, filling, and affordable.